 Then, usually after a six-month healing time, a titanium dental implant is placed into the newly healed bone.
 After sufficient time for the bone to heal around the implant, a tooth restoration is fabricated on the implant replacing the missing tooth.

 Some have questioned the safety and toxicity of dental implants.
-Aside from the leaching of metal ions from the dental implant, I believe dental implants to be a safe and effective restorative option.
+However, aside from the leaching of metal ions from the dental implant, I believe dental implants to be a safe and effective restorative option.

-Many artificial hips and knees have been replaced with metal implants and although there are cases of negative reactions to the metallic ions leaching from the implant, the vast majority of patients show no negative reaction.
+Many artificial hips and knees have been replaced with metal implants.
+Although there are cases of negative reactions to the metallic ions leaching from the implant, the vast majority of patients show no negative reaction.
 A dental implant is made of solid metal so no bacteria can migrate inside the implant.
 So if the implant is placed appropriately in healthy bone, the implant will remain an infection-free and inert anchor for a replacement tooth.

 However, a dental implant can be subject to periodontal disease just like a natural tooth can.
-In fact, the development of periodontal disease around a dental implant can be worse that that of a natural tooth.
-A natural tooth has fibers from the surrounding gum tissue inserting into the root.
+In fact, the development of periodontal disease around a dental implant can be worse than that of a natural tooth.
+A natural tooth has fibers from the surrounding gum tissue inserted into the root.
 These fibers help form a barrier to bacteria migrating into the supporting bone.

 An important health warning about dental implants

 A dental implant has a metal post that protrudes through the gum tissue without any fibers from the gum inserting into it.
 Healthy gum tissue around the implant post forms a tight seal that prevents the migration of bacteria into the surrounding bone.
-If periodontal disease does develop around the implant, this seal easily breaks down and bacteria can invade the surrounding bone much faster than occurs with a natural tooth.
+If periodontal disease develops around the implant, this seal easily breaks down, and bacteria can invade the surrounding bone much faster than a natural tooth.

 This may be where some detractors of this procedure have found toxicity associated with dental implants.
 The toxicity of an implant with periodontitis would be the same as moderate to advanced periodontal disease associated with a natural tooth.
-However, if the gum tissue surrounding the dental implant is kept clean and healthy, I believe there is little if any associated toxicity and therefore little if any systemic health risk.
+However, suppose the gum tissue surrounding the dental implant is kept clean and healthy.
+In that case, I believe there is little if any associated toxicity and therefore little if any systemic health risk.

 Nothing is 100 percent safe.
-Driving a car or even walking down the street has risk.
-The relative risk of a dental implant is very low, and its benefit compared to a root canal-treated tooth very high.
+Driving a car or even walking down the street has risks.
+However, the relative risk of a dental implant is very low, and its benefit compared to a root canal-treated tooth is very high.